 Unless you plan to save enough cash for making purchases, you can expect to need a good credit score for securing favorable financing terms.
 Lenders such as banks and credit unions thoroughly examine consumer credit histories to determine whether to lend money or deny credit applications.
-Credit scores play a huge role in determining loan terms, from how long you have to pay off a loan to the interest charged for financing.
+Credit scores play a huge role in determining loan terms and interest rates.

 Lenders check consumer credit scores by typing in basic information such as a name and a Social Security number.
 Your credit history begins from the first time you applied for credit, such as when you applied for a credit card as a young adult.
 As time passes, your credit score adjusts according to several factors.
 Your FICO score reveals the extent of your creditworthiness.

-Consumers with good credit scores receive approval for loans that offer similar terms and interest rates.
+Consumers with good credit scores typically receive loans at lower interest rates and longer terms.
 FICO credit scoring divides into five categories, with good credit scores falling within the FICO scoring range between 680 and 719.
 The good credit score category represents the smallest range of any of the five credit score categories.
 Some financial professionals liken credit score ranges to the grade scales teachers use in school.
 If you have earned a good credit score rating, you have earned a B in credit school.
 Your credit is good, but you have not reached the pinnacle of creditworthiness.

 Good credit loans offer the second most favorable terms and interest rates behind what consumers with excellent credit scores enjoy.
 You can expect a longer than average amount of time to pay back a loan, as well as pay interest that falls below what lenders charge to consumers that possess fair, bad, and poor credit scores.